b-cube/semantics_pipeline/README.md

 python workflow_manager.py -w ParseWorkflow -c parse.yaml -d data/solr_docs -s 0 -e 1000 -i 100
 ```

 to execute a parse workflow from clean to identify to parse for the set of Solr docs in the solr_docs directory for the first thousand at 100 per iteration.
+Note for running the Parliament or SimpleParliament tasks (post to the triplestore), you need to set the filetype to `ttl`.

+I note also that luigi, as set up here, is not being used as intended, ie, not clustered and not through the server.
+It is less than ideal.
+As such, we have this workflow wrapper to iterate over a set of inputs.
+This batching hack is still prone to memory issues (building that dependency tree is non-trivial); we've found on a medium to large EC2, not high RAM, you can run 100K inputs in 2-4K intervals.

+####The pipeline workflow

+The basic pipeline workflow is as follows:

+1. Extract the documents using the SOLR CLI described above.
+Depending on the current state of the index, you may be able to query the system from some date forward.
+2. Write the workflow YAML describing the desired workflow, making sure that the output directories exist and have all required permissions.
+3. Execute the pipeline using the workflow_manager CLI, pointing to the output SOLR directory and using the desired workflow name.

+(Note: the pipeline codebase includes several tasks and/or workflows not described here.
+These can safely be ignored and, in some cases, the functionality is found in other processing code.
+See the Response-Identification-Info repository for more details.)

 **Running either remotely with fabric**